 At the Medical School, an over-arching Quality Framework sets out the areas of quality management that we are responsible for and how we achieve these through specific procedures and committees.

-Through these formal processes we aim to satisfy any conditions of our agreement with St George’s, University of London (SGUL); all SGUL validation conditions and recommendations; any reporting obligations to the University of Nicosia; as well as any regulations as set by external bodies (for example, but not limited to, the General Medical Council of the UK, and the UK’s Quality Assurance Agency).
+Through these formal processes we aim to satisfy any conditions of our agreement with St George’s, University of London (SGUL); all SGUL validation conditions and recommendations; any reporting obligations to the University of Nicosia; as well as any regulations as set by external bodies (for example, but not limited to, the General Medical Council of the UK, the UK’s Quality Assurance Agency and the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (DI.PA.E)).

 Overall, through these formal processes our goal is to: